freenas/freenas-docs/userguide/storage.rst

 dataset, the more RAM it requires.
 When the system starts storing the DDTs (dedup tables) on disk because they no longer fit into RAM, performance craters.
-Further, importing an unclean pool can require between 3-5 GB of RAM per terabyte of deduped data, and if the system does not have the needed RAM, it will panic.
+Further, importing an unclean pool can require between 3-5 GiB of RAM per terabyte of deduped data, and if the system does not have the needed RAM, it will panic.
 The only solution is to add more RAM or recreate the pool. **Think carefully before enabling dedup!**
 This `article